LATEST UPDATE: Oct 20, 2025, USCIS Implementation Plan for $100k H-1B Fee Released

 - As the $100,000 requirement is introduced via proclamation rather than statutory law, it may face lawsuits challenging its legality or constitutionality.

-- Aspects of the policy are vague or internally inconsistent (e.g., annual vs. one-time fee, waiver mechanisms), which may lead to legal or administrative challenges.
+- Aspects of the policy are vague or internally inconsistent (e.g. waiver mechanisms), which may lead to legal or administrative challenges.

 - The full rulemaking process (notice & comment, regulatory drafting) has yet to play out; many of the finer points will be determined later by agencies.

-- Some states (e.g. California) are already considering legal action.
+- Some states (e.g. California) have already considered legal action.

 What Steps Employers & Applicants Should Consider